This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 For individuals with behaviours that challenge, identify and document target symptoms.

-Once these have been discounted consider appropriate non-pharmacological interventions, for example environmental changes, psychological therapies, multisensory stimulation, massage and aromatherapy.
+Once these have been discounted consider appropriate non-pharmacological interventions, for example environmental changes and psychosocial interventions.

 If symptoms do not resolve consider pharmacotherapy.